MathematicalMedicine/PenetranceEstimator/README.md

 Current Potential Gotchas
 -------------------------

-* You may specify a comma-separated list of values for _alpha_ OR _beta_, NOT both at the same time.
-Attempting to do both will crash the program.
+* _k_ for Figure 2 takes a comma-separated list of values.
+This is not presently properly validated, so incorrect input will crash the program.
-* The backend code is capable of using multiple values for _s_ as well (hypothetically; it's untested), but the GUI does not presently allow for entering multiple values.
-This will likely be changed later.
-* _k_ is not presently editable.
-* _alpha_ and _beta_ values must be between 0 and 1.
-Attempts to use values outside of this range will not work properly.
+* As _s_ increases (particularly as it goes above 5), refreshes slow down considerably because of the calculation time required.
+We intend to add a warning dialog to indicate this.
+* The default (on launch) number of sim replicates for Figure 1 is set at 100.
+On older computers this may take a while to finish (minutes or more).